 |Working hours dedicated to training||Short breaks between working tasks|

-We tend to assume that others live and work in the same conditions that we do, but in fact, the level of a staff’s technical equipment, as well as their level of computer literacy can differ greatly in different countries and regions.
+We tend to assume that others live and work in the same conditions as we do,

 Step 5.
 Find ways to motivate your channel partners

-Keep in mind that partners are not employees and you can’t push them to take training.
-On the other hand, traditional motivational systems won’t work for them.
-To engage partners, you need to make them feel they are important and appreciated members of your team, and that your business respects their contribution to the common result.
+Remember that partners are not employees and cannot be forced to train.
+Traditional motivational systems also won’t work.
+To engage partners, make them feel valued and needed on your team and that your business values their contribution to the goal.

 Step 6.
 Make partners’ feedback your inspiration

-- Are learning materials clear and easy to understand?
+- Are online learning materials clear and easy to understand?